anuragpor/SignIn-SignUp-Functionality/README.md

 NodeJs, Express, MongoDB
 HTML, CSS, Javascript.

-Schema of our database is very simple it contains name, email, password in hashed form.
+Schema of our database is very simple it contains name, email and password in hashed form.